Rivers has career-high 41 as Rockets down Kings 129-112

 Rivers made six 3-pointers as Houston improved to 4-1 at Disney on a night the Rockets played a second straight game without Russell Westbrook, who has a bruised right quadriceps.

+“I believe I’m a premier scorer.
+That’s just how I feel,” Rivers said.
+“But I’m on a team where that’s not required of me.
+Every night I play with the best scorer in the NBA, and I play with one of the other best scorers too with James (Harden) and Russ.
+So you’ve got to play a role and buy in.
+That’s what winning basketball is.”

-James Harden added 32 points, eight rebounds and seven assists for Houston.
+Harden added 32 points, eight rebounds and seven assists for Houston.

 The Kings fell to 1-5 in the bubble after being eliminated from playoff contention earlier Sunday when Portland beat the 76ers.
 Sacramento’s playoff drought is now 14 years, which is the longest active streak in the NBA.